COP is Your Voice in the United States Congress

 Marijuana use does NOT increase use of harder drugs.
-The last federal study-1994- concluded that marijuana was the “terminus” illegal drug for 72 percent of users.
+A federal study-1994- concluded that marijuana was the “terminus” illegal drug for 72 percent of users.
 The most recent research in 1999 done by the Institute of Medicine (division of the National Institute of Health) concluded, “There is no evidence that marijuana serves as a stepping stone [to other drugs] on the basis of its particular physiological effect.”
 96% of marijuana smokers never try heroin.
 One of prohibition’s greatest dangers is having a teen meet a drug dealer to buy marijuana and be offered a low cost or free sample of drugs like heroin.
 Or, the dealer puts meth or heroin into the marijuana to hook the teen on the much more dangerous and expensive drug.
 This does happen.

 NOTE: If marijuana were legal for adults, teens would buy it from older siblings or other adults, much like alcohol reaches teens.
-This would continue to be against the law, similar to an adult can not furnish alcohol to a minor.
+This would continue to be against the law, similar to an adult cannot furnish alcohol to a minor.
 The advantage of legal, regulated and taxed marijuana is the adult would provide the teen pure marijuana inspected by the government.
 The older sibling would not offer the teen other drugs for sale, certainly no free or low cost samples of hard drugs.